|

 City God's Temple is a major yet relatively inactive, Taoist

 temple in Shanghai.
-It is located in the area south of Yan'an Road on
+It is located in the area south of Yan'an Road

-new City God's Temple in the Foreign Concession
+merchants built a new City God's Temple in the Foreign Concession

 Use your browsers "Go Back" button to return to the